Best Headgear Reviewed

 Different types of headgear

 As I mentioned there are a vast amount of headgear styles.
-Some of the most popular are open face, full face, cheeks/Mexican, Cage style and facesavers.
-Styles such as open face or full face are pretty self explanatory but even so there’s a lot that goes into fully explaining them.
+Some of the most popular are the open face, full face, cheeks/Mexican, Cage style, and face savers.
+Styles such as the open face or full face are pretty self-explanatory but even so, there’s a lot that goes into fully explaining them.

 1. Open Face Headgear

-For starters an Open Face headgear is the kind that you usually see in Amateur competition.
+For starters, an Open Face headgear is a kind that you usually see in Amateur competitions.
 The protection is focused on the forehead, temples, ears, sides, and back of the head.
 The face itself is left wide open which some might think is completely pointless considering how I mentioned a headgear is to prevent cuts and bruises.
-In a competition though that idea is sort of thrown out the window because it’s just that, a competition, the protection is focused on more important areas like the back of the head to protect a fighter from fouls.
+In competition though that idea is sort of thrown out the window because it’s just that, a competition, the protection is focused on more important areas like the back of the head to protect a fighter from fouls.
 An example of this style would be the Ringside Competition Headgear without cheeks.

 2. Full Face Headgear